Story: Introduced land birds

 A parrot native to south-east Australia, the eastern rosella (Platycercus eximius) is about 25 centimetres long and 110 grams in weight – larger than most native New Zealand parakeets.

 It has distinctive white cheeks against a red head, face and chest.
 The underbody is yellow, while its wings and long tail are indigo to green.
 Eastern rosellas call a ringing ‘kwink kwink’ as they fly, and they also chatter and screech.
+They have a two-note whistle similar to that of a bellbird.

 A shipment of eastern rosellas, and a few crimson rosellas, was released off the Otago heads around 1910, after being denied entry by customs officials.
 By the early 2000s this Dunedin population was the main South Island group of eastern rosellas.